bolin0812/Monitor_Effect_Size/README.md

 <br/><br/>

 ## Precheck App
 **One app is deployed to heroku (https://precheckmonitor.herokuapp.com/).
-Users are able to test several effect size functions with simulated datasets.**
+Users can test several effect size functions with simulated datasets.**

 **Run Streamlit App**
 To find optimal number of repetitions and appropriate size of subsamples with simulated datasets, users can input following command and interactively test with one app: